-(g) Culverts at wetland and waterbody crossings shall be installed in such a manner as to preserve hydraulic connectivity, at its present level, between the wetlands on either side of the road.
-The permittee shall take necessary measures to correct wetland damage due to lack of hydraulic connectivity. (h) Projects using slip lining (retrofitting an existing culvert by inserting a smaller diameter pipe), noncorrugated plastic pipes, High Density Polyethylene Pipes (HDPP) or retrofit methods increasing flow velocity, are not allowed to proceed as a Minimum Impact Project, either as new or maintenance work. (i) No projects involving open trench excavation in flowing waters are allowed to proceed as a Minimum Impact Project.
+(f) Culverts at wetland and waterbody crossings shall be installed in such a manner as to preserve hydraulic connectivity, at its present level, between the wetlands on either side of the road.
+The permittee shall take necessary measures to correct wetland damage due to lack of hydraulic connectivity.

+(h) No projects involving open trench excavation in flowing waters are allowed to proceed as a Minimum Impact Project.
 Open trench excavation projects may qualify for the PGP if they are reviewed pursuant to the Minor/Major project review procedures and conditioned to protect the aquatic environment [work should not occur in flowing waters (requires using management techniques such as temporary flume pipes, culverts, cofferdams, etc.) and normal flows are maintained within the stream boundary's confines (see Appendix A, Endnote 5)].
 Projects utilizing these management techniques must meet the other Minimum Impact Project requirements (see Appendix A) and all of this PGP's terms and general conditions.
 If not, they will require review under the Minor/Major project review procedures.

-Projects proposing no management techniques to avoid open trench excavation will require written authorization. (j) Construction equipment crossing or accessing streams without using temporary bridges, culverts or cofferdams are not eligible as a Minimum Impact Project.
+(i) Construction equipment crossing or accessing streams without using temporary bridges, culverts or cofferdams are not eligible as a Minimum Impact Project.
 (Note: Areas of fill and/or cofferdams must be included in total waterway/ wetlands impacts to determine applicability of this PGP).

-(k) For projects that otherwise meet the definition of a Minimum Impact Project, in-stream (e.g., rivers, streams, brooks, etc.) construction work shall be conducted only during the low flow period of Jul.
-15 - Oct.
-1 in any year.
+(j) For projects that otherwise meet the definition of a Minimum Impact Project, in-stream (e.g., rivers, streams, brooks, etc.) construction work shall be conducted only during the low flow period of July 15 - October 1 in any year.
 Projects that are conducted outside of that time period are ineligible as a Minimum Impact Project and shall be reviewed pursuant to Minor/Major Impact Project procedures, regardless of the waterway and wetland fill and/or impact area.

-(1) Any work that impacts upstream or downstream flooding or wetlands must be reviewed under the Minor/Major Project procedures.
+(k) Any work that impacts upstream or downstream flooding or wetlands must be reviewed under the Minor/Major Project procedures.

 22. Water Pollution Prevention and Control.
 Construction or operation of any activity involving a discharge into a water of the U.S. authorized under this PGP shall be consistent with applicable water quality standards, effluent limitations, standards of performance, prohibitions, and pretreatment standards and management practices established pursuant to the CWA (33 USC 1251), and applicable State and local laws.
 If applicable water quality standards, limitations, etc., are revised or modified during the term of this permit, the authorized work shall be modified to conform to these standards within six months of the effective date of such revision or modification, or within a longer period of time deemed reasonable by the Corps in consultation with the EPA.
-Any activity involving a discharge of pollutants shall be constructed and operated so that the activity results in no additional discharge of relevant pollutants to impaired waters.
-Projects will be reviewed to determine if a project may result in a discharge of a relevant pollutant to an impaired water.
+Any activity involving a discharge of pollutants shall be constructed and operated so that the activity results in no additional discharge of relevant pollutant to an impaired water.
 Any project which may result in a discharge of a relevant pollutant to an impaired water.
-Any project which may result in a discharge of a relevant pollutant smap presume that the Section 401 WQC for this PGP constitutes the Section 401 WQC for their Section 404 activity, provided the terms and conditions of this PGP are met.
+Any project which may result in a discharge of a relevant pollutant into an impaired water will necessitate a higher-level review.
+Unless otherwise notified by the NH DES, applicants may presume that the Section 401 WQC for this PGP constitutes the Section 401 WQC for their Section 404 activity, provided the terms and conditions of this PGP are met.